![]() |

 The Fibrelite covers incorporate up to two lifting points that allow the operator to remove the cover without trapping fingers or bending over thus maximising the safety of the lifting technique.

-- Fibrelite partners with precast trough manufacturers
+- Fibrelite's strategic partnerships with trough manufacturers

 - Composites minimise manual handling risks